jvincze84/jvincze84.github.io/docs/Blog/2021/10/27/Install_Matrix_Home_Server.md

 Link: [https://matrix.org/faq/#what-is-matrix%3F](https://matrix.org/faq/#what-is-matrix%3F)

-So we are about to install a private realtime messaging (Chat) server.
-It can be useful for you if you want to replace Whatsapp, Telegram, FB messanger, Viber, etc, or just want an own messaging server.
-Or if you don't trust in these services and want a serive which focus on your privacy.
+So we are about to install a private real time messaging (Chat) server.
+It can be useful for you if you want to replace Whatsapp, Telegram, FB messenger, Viber, etc, or just want your own messaging server.
+Or if you don't trust in these services and want a service which focuses on your privacy.
 Another question is how your partners with whom you want to chat trust your server.

-I'm wondering if you have ever thought  about having an own messaging server.
+I'm wondering if you have ever thought  about having your own messaging server.
 If the answer is yes, it's time to build one.
 I hope you will easily achieve  this with the help of this article.

 ## Requirements

 * First and most important to have a valid domain name.
-If you don't have any you ca pick up one free from [DuckDNS](https://www.duckdns.org)
+If you don't have any you can pick up one free from [DuckDNS](https://www.duckdns.org)
 * Installed Kubernets cluster
 * Public Internet access.
 * At least 2 GB of free RAM.

-I assume you build this server for your family and frieds, and don't want to share with the whole World.
-For some tens of people you don't need to purchase  expensive server, but according to the number of attachments (file, pictures, videos,etc) you may need some hundreds of GB disk space.
+I assume you build this server for your family and friends, and don't want to share with the whole World.
+For some tens of people you don't need to purchase an expensive server, but according to the number of attachments (file, pictures, videos,etc) you may need some hundreds of GB disk space.

 ## Docker Compose

-Maybe the easies way to install everything all together is wiritng a Docker compose file.
+Maybe the easiest way to install everything all together is writing a Docker compose file.
 The compose file below can be used with `docker-compose` command or as Stack in [Portainer](https://www.portainer.io).
-Later in this artcie we will use this compose file as reference for writing the Kubernetes manifest files (cm, deployment, sevice, pvc, etc).
+Later in this article we will use this compose file as reference for writing the Kubernetes manifest files (cm, deployment, sevice, pvc, etc).

 <pre class="line-numbers" data-src="https://raw.githubusercontent.com/jvincze84/jvincze84.github.io/master/docs/files/matrix/docker-compose.yaml"><code class="language-yaml"></code></pre>